zahusnantes/IACLIB/README.md

 **Description:**

-Welcome to the CUDA Convolutional Neural Network (CNN) Inference Library!
+Welcome to the Convolutional Neural Network (CNN) Inference Library!

 ## Table of Contents